-Therefore, the cost of a product from the buyer’s point of view can be called the price.
-This is the amount charged for a product by the seller, and it includes both the cost to make the product and the mark-up cost added by the seller to produce a profit.
-Pricing of the garment can be done by manufacturing cost added with estimated mark-up or profit % to it.
+As a result, the price refers to the cost of a product from the buyer's perspective.
+This is the amount charged by the seller for a product, and it includes both the cost of making the product and the mark-up cost added by the seller to generate a profit.
+The garment can be priced by adding the manufacturing cost plus an estimated mark-up or profit percentage.

 In fashion manufacturing, costing means the process of estimating and then determining the total cost of producing a garment or item.
 It generally includes raw material cost, construction of the garment, trims, packaging, shipping and operating expenses and manpower, among others.

-The cost of the garment is calculated by combining the cost of various raw materials, operating cost of the company and the expected profit.
-It is also necessary to acknowledge the buyer’s costing expectations.
+The cost of the garment is calculated by adding the costs of various raw materials, the company's operating costs, and the expected profit.
+It is also necessary to understand the buyer's pricing expectations.

 Garment Costing Methods and Techniques

-To determine the cost of a product the garment industry follows different methods and techniques.
-However, there are a number of things that are commonly taken into consideration.
-These factors include the type of fabric and trims used, garment testing, cost of logistics, profit of the organization, and value added services like printing, embroidery, washing, appliques, etc. There are also other details that go into calculating the cost of a garment like unit of measurement, quantity of the order, and type of dyeing and finishes used.
+The garment industry employs a variety of methods and techniques to determine the cost of a product.
+However, there are a few things that are commonly considered.
+These factors include the type of fabric and trims used, garment testing, logistics costs, organization profit, and value-added services such as printing, embroidery, washing, appliques, and so on.
+There are also other details that go into calculating the cost of a garment like unit of measurement, quantity of the order, and type of dyeing and finishes used.
 All of these components go into the Bill of Materials - a part of any Tech Pack, a so-called “production recipe” for a finished garment or an accessory.